stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 ## defineAbility function

-This function is a [DSL] that allows to create `Ability` instance using `can` and `cannot` methods.
-It allows to define and use `Ability` instance without writing too much code.
+This function is a [DSL] that allows to create `MongoAbility` instance using `can` and `cannot` methods.
+It allows to define and use `MongoAbility` instance without writing too much code.

 [DSL]: https://en.wikipedia.org/wiki/Domain-specific_language